Turkish lira hits record low as forex reserves dwindle - RFI

 Istanbul (AFP)

+Since January 1, the Turkish currency has lost nearly 20 percent of its value against the dollar.

-The currency also recorded its lowest level against the euro, trading near 8.60 against the European currency at 1030 GMT.
+The lira also recorded its lowest level against the euro, trading 8.64 against the European currency at 1400 GMT, amounting to a nearly 3.5 percent depreciation.

 The new fall comes as markets worry about a meltdown in the foreign currency reserves at Turkey's central bank, which appears to have spent lavishly in recent months to prop up the national currency.